yxonic/quickrabbit/README.md

 # quickrabbit

-`quickrabbit` generates strongly-typed functions for implementing RPC, task queue, Pub/Sub, etc. using RabbitMQ.
+`quickrabbit` generates strongly-typed functions for implementing RPC, task queue, Pub/Sub, etc., using RabbitMQ.
 It is based on the awesome [`quicktype`](https://github.com/quicktype/quicktype) library.

 ## Usage